 The overall health and wellness of our members deserves our utmost care and attention.
 We want you to know that Kappa Alpha Theta headquarters is closely monitoring the impact of the coronavirus disease (COVID-19), on communities and campuses across the continent.
 This impact—and the reactions to it—are evolving on a rapid basis.

 As we practice social distancing or experience shelter-in-place or lockdown mandates, Kappa Alpha Theta’s staff and workforce is taking advantage of technology to operate remotely and continue to support our members and chapters.

 This page (and the attached document, which is printable) offers answers to some frequently asked questions, and chapter advisors, district officers, and Theta staff are also resources for you.
 Even as we cope with disruptions to our daily lives, we can take care of ourselves and one another.

-Our primary priorities for college members are for you to keep yourselves healthy (both physically and mentally), transition to remote learning which we know is a major source of stress, and to maintain your sense of sisterhood.
-However, we know there some essential business that cannot wait.
-We’ve granted blanket approval for college chapters to be able to operate virtually and during times that work for them.
+Our primary priorities for college members are for you to keep yourselves healthy (both physically and mentally).
+Given the need for flexibility, we’ve granted blanket approval for college chapters to be able to conduct necessary business, operate virtually and during times that work for them.
+If you need to conduct essential business this summer, please reach out to your college district director for additional guidance.
 Essential chapter business may include things like: